Post No.: 0320

 Although you will lose weight if you skip meals and if you ultimately reduce your total daily calorific intake, and if your physical energy expenditure levels remain the same or increase – skipping meals tends to make us crave more calorie-dense foods and make us want to overeat during the next meals to compensate for that feeling of incredible raging hunger, which means that we won’t likely lose weight overall.

 Being hungry can also make some people feel irritable, stressed and more likely to snap (hangry) because hunger is an unpleasant feeling.
-And if prolonged enough, stress can produce hypertension, which is itself bad for one’s health!
-This means that regularly skipping meals that were never pre-planned to be skipped is not good for one’s blood pressure in a more direct sense.
+And if prolonged enough, stress can itself produce many physical symptoms that are bad for one’s health!
+This means that regularly skipping meals that were never pre-planned to be skipped is not good for one’s health in other ways too.

 One meal that’s not recommended to be skipped is breakfast.
 Breakfast gets the metabolism going.
 (Sumo wrestlers are said to purposely skip breakfast to reportedly slow down their metabolism – but their aim is to pack on weight!)
 Protein can help us feel fuller (and in the right amounts can also help us keep awake better) compared to other types of macronutrients, thus a breakfast with a decent amount of protein is a good idea.
 Fibre is also a key way to feel fuller for longer so increase your soluble fibre (e.g. oats, beans) and non-soluble fibre (e.g. whole wheat, brown rice) intake.
 We need both types and an array of different sources of fibre.
 This fibre will dissolve in or absorb water or otherwise simply pass out in your stools.

-Blended food can make us feel fuller for longer too because it passes through the gut more slowly, so consuming soups will make you feel relatively more satisfied for longer.
+Blended food can make us feel fuller for longer too because it passes through the gut more slowly, so consuming thick soups will make you feel relatively more satisfied for longer.
 Or perhaps simply thoroughly chew your food before swallowing it!
 The water content of soup itself also lowers the calorie density of soup.
 In soups, this water is so thoroughly mixed with the food that the stomach takes longer to process it all, meaning that the stomach stays physically fuller for longer compared to a meal with exactly the same contents but with the water drank separately, where the water just drains through the stomach quickly, which in turn means that the stomach won’t feel full for quite as long.
+(Likewise, a thin liquid diet won’t make us feel full for long.)

 Because of the relatively low calorie density of soups and other foods with a high water content (e.g. whole fruit) – for the same amount of calories, a low-calorie density meal also seems visually much larger in volume and weight too when presented in the bowl or on a plate, and we first eat with our eyes (including deciding portion sizes and even how something will taste, such as red colours evoking berry flavours in drinks even if it’s just red due to food colouring).
 The quantity of food visually appears more satisfying if we eat low-calorie density foods, and this is one reason why eating whole fruit compared to just drinking fruit juice is comparably better.